chaos-genius/chaosgenius-docs/docs/Dashboard/DeepDrills.md

 Using the Time range dropdown, you can select to compare groups in the time interval that you prefer.

 The time intervals we currently offer are: *Last 30 Days, Last 7 Days, Previous Day, Month on Month, Month to Date, Week on Week, Week to Date, Quarter on Quarter and Qaurter to Date*.
 You can set what intervals you want using the `DEEPDRILLS_ENABLED_TIME_RANGES` param in the .env file.
-For more information please refer to the [Congif Param Guide](/Operator_Guides/Configuration/config-params.md).
+For more information please refer to the [Config Param Guide](/Operator_Guides/Configuration/config-params.md).

 ## Single Dimensional Waterfall